Ontario International Airport: Terminals

 Ontario International Airport has two terminals with 26 gates and a separate adjacent international arrivals facility with 2 arrival-only gates, totaling 28 gates.

 Terminal 2 has 265000 sqft and 12 gates.
-Alaska Airlines, Avianca El Salvador, China Airlines, Delta Air Lines, Frontier Airlines, JetBlue, United Airlines, and Volaris are located in Terminal 2.
+Alaska Airlines, Avianca El Salvador, China Airlines, Delta Air Lines, Frontier Airlines, United Airlines, and Volaris are located in Terminal 2.

 Terminal 4 has 265000 sqft and 14 gates.
-American Airlines, Hawaiian Airlines, Starlux Airlines, and Southwest Airlines are located in Terminal 4.
+American Airlines, JetBlue, Starlux Airlines, and Southwest Airlines are located in Terminal 4.

 The international arrivals facility has two gates for arrivals only, containing the airport's U.S. Customs and Border Protection facility.
 International flights depart from the main terminals.
 Avianca, China Airlines, Starlux Airlines, and Volaris are the only airlines with international arrivals that operate this terminal.

 A USO is housed in the old terminal complex near the international arrivals facility.

 Remote parking is located on the east end of the airport (moved from its former location at the west end).
 On the east end is a ground transportation center that consolidates the rental car companies in one central location.
 The Omnitrans 61 bus traverses the airport, providing connections to each of the terminals, rental car and remote parking lots, and public transit stops.

 General aviation is located at the south side of the airport, although most general-aviation pilots tend to use a number of nearby airports: Redlands Municipal Airport, Chino Airport, Brackett Field in La Verne, Cable Airport in Upland, or San Bernardino International Airport.